Colby-hin/agentic-threat-hunter/README.md

 If zero records come back, the tool exits cleanly rather than wasting a model call.

+---

 ### 5. Tokens, cost, and model choice

-> The terminal showing "Model limits and estimated total cost" with the four model rows, the green Safe checks, and the "Continue with 'gpt-5-mini'?" prompt.
 <img width="1114" height="369" alt="Screenshot 2026-06-29 202451" src="https://github.com/user-attachments/assets/3935b1d7-cddb-46ce-bc27-6e70b47c09f1" />

 Logs get big fast, so before spending anything the tool counts the tokens with tiktoken and estimates what each available model would cost.
 It checks two separate limits for every model: the context window (can the input even fit) and your account's tokens per minute rate limit.
 Everything is color coded, and you get to switch models before committing.

 This is a second human checkpoint, this time on cost.
 In this run the full tenant wide hunt over 1026 sign in events cost about four cents.

+---

 ### 6. The hunt

-> The terminal showing "Selected model is valid", "Initiating cognitive threat hunt against target logs", and "Cognitive hunt complete.
-Took 165.48 seconds and found 3 potential threat(s)!"
 <img width="911" height="588" alt="Screenshot 2026-06-29 202832" src="https://github.com/user-attachments/assets/2cae95d2-6c58-4e31-8ceb-f09c617aa6cb" />

+The terminal showing "Selected model is valid", "Initiating cognitive threat hunt against target logs", and "Cognitive hunt complete.
+Took 165.48 seconds and found 3 potential threats!"

+---

 ### 7. The three findings from this run were: